Develop your Marketing Plan

 A marketing plan focuses on the how, when, where, who and what.
 It outlines the specific steps you need to take to accomplish the goals in your marketing strategy.
 Your marketing goals are based on your business goals.
 An example might include:

 - increasing market penetration – selling more to existing customers

 - market development – selling to new target markets.

 Your marketing plan should show that you’ve carefully considered how to produce a product or provide a service that is innovative, unique and marketable.
 The contents of the plan should include:

 - A background analysis – identify and describe your marketplace and customers.
 It may include a SWOT (strengths, weaknesses, opportunities, threats) analysis and should help define your business’s capabilities in its market.

-- Marketing objectives – set achievable goals by using the SMART acronym: specific, measurable, achievable, realistic and timely.
+- Marketing objectives – set achievable goals by using the SMART acronym method: specific, measurable, achievable, realistic and timely.

 - Action plans and budget – the action plan contains what you need to do to implement your plan.
 List the specific steps to deliver each tactic.
-For example, what is the timeframe and which team member is responsible for actioning it.
+For example, what is the time frame and which team member is responsible for actioning this.
 Your budget needs to support your plan.
 Get quotes for proposed work and ensure someone is assigned to monitor the budget throughout a campaign.

 - Evaluation – formal methods of evaluation and monitoring help evaluate the effectiveness of your marketing plan and return on investment.
 By setting measurable goals, you should be able to evaluate your progress.
 For example, review your sales against your forecasts or record how many leads are generated from an event.